bjcull/bjcull.github.com/_posts/2014-10-09-handling-validation-errors-with-angularjs-and-asp-net-mvc.md

         }

         // Perform Success Actions
-        _dogLogic.Save(model);
+        var dog = _dogLogic.Save(model);

         return JsonFormResponse();

+        // You can also do the following if you want to return actual data
+        // return Json(dog.Id);
     }

 Here we do three things.
 First we run the model through any custom validation we have.
-You shoudl always run all validation over your model before returning to the user to ensure they can fix all errors in one go.
+You should always run all validation over your model before returning to the user to ensure they can fix all errors in one go.

 Next we check if there are any validation errors using `ModelState.IsValid`.
 This will catch any errors from attributes on our model, as well as the custom validation we just performed.